Nyxvectar/nix_amdgpu_freeze/README.md

 ---

+Jun 10, 2025
+A new log is added in [there](https://github.com/Nyxvectar/nix_amdgpu_freeze/blob/main/driverLoad.log)

+---

 *I'm experiencing persistent display issues with my AMD Radeon RX 6500 XT (4GB GDDR6) and other GPUs on NixOS 25.05 and would appreciate your expertise.
 Here are the technical details:*

 ### Hardware & Validation